 - Now we have a count of property id’s marked as correct by the auditor.

 - Similarly, we can have counted for incorrect ones.

-In a sales company, we have a transactional sales data which contains which product made how many sales under which quarter and in what year.
+In a sales company, we have transactional sales data which contains which product made how many sales under which quarter, and in what year.

 Below is the screenshot of raw data,

 This data is not up to 20 rows, but it 66 rows in this example which can go down even further, and it would be a tedious task to check for sales of a specific product under any quarter.

-- Select the data to insert an pivot table.
-This time we will use a shortcut key to insert pivot tables, click alt then “D” and then “P”.
+- Select the data to insert a pivot table.
+This time we will use a shortcut key to insert pivot tables, click alt, then “D”, and then “P”.
 Another dialog box appears.
-We have our data in excel and we want to create a pivot table then we have to click the next button.
+We have our data in excel, and we want to create a pivot table, then we have to click the next button.

-- In the next step, it asks for a range of data.
-But as we had already selected the data so it is prefilled.
+- The next step, it asks for a range of data.
+But as we had already selected the data, so it is prefilled.
 Click on Next.

 - Now the last dialog box asks us where we want our pivot tables in the same worksheet or another.
 We have to select New worksheet and then click on Finish.

 - On the right-hand side, we have pivot table fields, and on the left-hand side, we have our pivot table report to be made.

 - Drag product in the rows section, sales under the values, and quarter under the column section, whereas year in the filter.
 And we have our report.